viniciusfonsecapr/development-challenge-two/README.md

 - Getting started with AWS Lambda: https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html.
 - Create a REST API with Lambda integrations in Amazon API Gateway: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-getting-started-with-rest-apis.html.

+## What will be evaluated:

+- Clean and organized code (naming, etc.)
+- Knowledge of patterns (PSRs, design patterns, SOLID)
+- Be consistent and know how to argue your choices
+- Present solutions you master
+- Data Modeling
+- Code maintainability
+- Error handling
+- Architecture (structuring thought before writing)
+- Affection in decoupling components (other layers, service, repository)

+According to the above criteria, we will evaluate your test in order to proceed to the technical interview.
+If you have not acceptably achieved what we are proposing above, we will not proceed with the process.

 ## Delivery

 You MUST fork this repository to your own account and push you code to it.
 When you finish it, you must send a email to cv@medcloud.com.br with your curriculum, fork and how many time you managed to complete the challenge.

 Good luck!
 Any doubts, feel free to send an email to cv@medcloud.com.br.

+## For the day of the technical interview and code review

+On the date set by the recruiter, have your application running on your local machine to run the tests and to show us the points developed and possible questions.
+We will do a code review together with you as if you were already on our team, you will be able to explain what you thought, how you architected and how the project can evolve.
+Good luck!